glenndingli/Deep_Vision_Report/maskrcnn.md

 After we got the best performance possible for RGB input, we attempted to add one more input channel.

 With the previous RGB parameters, we got a worse performance.
-After we looked into from which part the Mask RCNN loss come, we found the ```RPN_BBOX_LOSS``` and ```MRCNN_BBOX_LOSS``` was relatively high to others, and they were still slowly converging to a lower value.
+After we looked into from which part the Mask RCNN loss come, we found the ```RPN_BBOX_LOSS``` and ```MRCNN_BBOX_LOSS``` were relatively high to others, and they were still slowly converging to a lower value.
 To speed up the training, we set a different weight to different loss parts.

 #### Stage 1: